ninjaframework/ninja-ebean/README.md

 Overview
 --------

-This module works with the Ebean version 12.1.1+.
+This module works with the Ebean version 12 (if you use ninja-ebean-module) OR 14+ (if you use ninja-ebean15-module).

 If you need compatibility with earlier versions of Ebean please see [v2.0.0](https://github.com/ninjaframework/ninja-ebean/releases/tag/ninja-ebean-2.0.0) which supports a minimum Ebean version v3.2.5, and has also been tested with the later versions in the 6.x-8.x series.